 As someone once said, 'everything is bullshit but the open hand'.
 As a friend once told us, 'you'll not get far, you'll get closer'.
 Our job is to solve, not to create more problems.
-The places we make are thought for a better performance, and for people to feel good in them.
+The places we transform are thought for a better performance, and for people to feel good in them.